OpenStickCommunity/Hardware/Miscellaneous/Sanwa JLF Plate Cover/README.md

 Not much more to them!
 There is a lip to cover the 1.6mm edge so print them face down.

 I have tested these on my X1C in PLA and they fit just fine.
 They should slide on with friction.
-You may have different expereinces with your printer and filament.
+You may have different experiences with your printer and filament.

 ## Sales recommendations